 - Suggested Duration: 20 hours

-Classroom academics session will be held at Divemaster Scuba.
+The classroom academics session and pool sessions and will be held at Divemaster Scuba.

 Open Water training days will be at a local inland diving site.